Establishing Core Facilities

 - describes the proposed fee structure;

-- identifies the existing user community and anticipated usage by all users;
+- identifies the existing user community and anticipated usage by all users; and,

 - acknowledges support by the director's academic chair/director and dean.

 Successful administration of service centers/core facilities begin with the core director and facility manager establishing a business plan.
 Typical components to include:

 - Purpose of the core facility and description of offerings

 - Identification of instrumentation

 - Standard Operating Policies and Procedures

 - identification of pertinent cost accounting regulations, such as the Uniform Guidance - specialized service facilities